jsmartinez11/jsmartinez11/README.md

 Hi👋

-I'm Joseph, a second-year Computer Science student at Arizona State University.
+I'm Joseph, a fourth-year Computer Science student at Arizona State University.

 As I continue to focus in Software Engineering, I hope you can join me on my journey: